Fitting Guide for Corsets

 Perhaps the sexiest piece of lingerie imaginable, the corset gives you an enviable shape and boosts your confidence - a winning combination in the bedroom.
-However, the world of corsets can be bemusing, but there's nothing to fear.
+The world of corsets may seem bemusing, but there's nothing to fear.

 This guide will tell you everything you need to know, from how to measure yourself to how to put a corset on and everything in between.
 Remember, with our easy 1-year returns policy you can try as many corsets as you need to in order to find the perfect fit.

 Corsets are measured in inches, and the sizes shown (e.g. 28, 30) are what the corset measures in inches around the waist when the back is fully closed and no skin or modesty panel can be seen below.